-The USC10G4 provides combined peak capture speeds on its 10GBASE-SR ports of 10 Gbps.
+The USC10G3 provides combined peak capture speeds on its 10 GbE ports of 10 Gbps.
 Its four GbE ports peak at 1 Gbps.

 The unit's minimum sustained capture speed is 5 Gbps at 6 million packets per second.
 At this rate the overhead is approximately 16 to 20 bytes per packet.
-Please note that the unit records the packets in their entirety, including the 4 byte checksum.
+Please note that the unit records the packets including the 4 byte checksum.